jdw5/surge-vanguard/README.md

 The columns you have defined can then have the `preference()` method chained onto them to enable them as preferences.
 If you have columns applied, this will then prevent any data not in those preferences from being sent to the frontend.
 However, the query must select the necessary columns for all possible preferences - as the preferencing is done at the server level, not database.

-Additionally, Vanguard provides functionality to store a user's preferences for a given table through a cookie.
+Additionally, Conquest\Core provides functionality to store a user's preferences for a given table through a cookie.
 To enable this, the cookie name must be defined in the table class.
 This can be done by setting the property `protected $preferenceCookie` to the name of your choice, or by overriding the method `protected definePreferenceCookie(): string` to return the name.
 It is critical that this key is unique amongst all your tables, and cookies, to prevent conflicts.

 ### Actions
 Actions allow for you to define a group of actions, not part of a table.
 To define an `Actions` class, you can create it inline with the `Actions::make(...BaseAction $actions)` method.
 The arguments must be `InlineAction`, `PageAction` or `BulkAction` instances.
 The actions are then grouped by their type for access on your frontend.